kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 nodeportsvc    NodePort   172.30.232.73   <none>        27017:30000/TCP   5m
 ```

-Connect to the VirtualMachine by using a node IP and node port outside the clusternetwork:
+Connect to the VirtualMachine by using a node IP and node port outside the cluster network:

 ```bash
 $ ssh cirros@$NODE_IP -p 30000